EEO - Discrimination: Arizona

 - The Arizona Civil Rights Act contains special regulations for employment agencies and unions.
 See Additional Restrictions on Specific Types of Employers.

-- Employers must refrain from discriminating against disabled individuals and must make certain accommodations for them.
+- Employers must refrain from discriminating against individuals with disabilities and may be required to provide reasonable accommodations.
 See Disabilities

 - Arizona employers have mandatory provisions for retirement in certain instances.
 See Compulsory Retirement Provisions.